Wreckstation/iConsultancy/README.md

       ```

       This step is only necessary for the first installation.
-   - Exit the pipenv shell by typing `quit`.
+   - Exit the pipenv shell by typing `exit`.
 7. Jupyter Notebook can now be properly executed.
 To start the program, run:
    ```
    pipenv run jupyter notebook